LoginRadius/docs/content/references/api/b2b-identity/index.md

 ## All IDPs of an Organization

-This API is used to get all IDPs of an organization.
+Gets all IDPs of an organization.

 ### Endpoint